 It should take 3-5 minutes per pound to ensure that the meat is completely coated.
 It should turn from a bright red color to a deeper red color, as in the photo.
 This is due to the “cure” in the seasoning.
 If all the pieces haven’t turned color, continue to manipulate the seasoning around the meat.

-Seal the bags, label them with the type of marinade (Teriyaki, sweet bbq, etc) and then place in the fridge for 24-48 hours.
+Seal the bags, label them with the type of marinade (teriyaki, sweet bbq, cracked black pepper, etc) and then place in the fridge for 24-48 hours.
 This depends on the amount required by the recipe, some recipes require more.

 Once the meat is fully seasoned and had time to cure, place it dehydrator racks or on cooling racks (on top of cookie sheets) to dehydrate in the oven.